-Finally, you can select the version or alias of the function, and to select the latest of the function, choose the latest option.
+Finally, you can select the version or alias of the function, and select the latest version of the function.
+Choose the latest option.
 Select create subscription.
-To gain more insight into this process and to see an example of how this can be used to create a sample message history store using SNS Lambda and Amazon DynamoDB, you can view this blog post made by AWS, found here.
-We also have a lab which will teach you how to process SNS notifications with a Lambda function.
-As a simple example, the lab uses python to log custom metrics to CloudWatch based on the message payload.
+To gain more insight into this process and to see an example of how this can be used to create a sample message history store using SNS Lambda and Amazon DynamoDB, you can view this blog post made by AWS found here.
+We also have a lab which would teach you how to process SNS notifications with a Lambda function.
+As a simple example, the lab uses Python to log custom metrics to CloudWatch based on the message payload.
 That now brings me to the end of this lecture, which covered an introduction to the Simple Notification Service.

 Stuart has been working within the IT industry for two decades covering a huge range of topic areas and technologies, from data center and network infrastructure design, to cloud architecture and implementation.